microsoft/vscode-docs/docs/editor/extension-gallery.md

 **A:** Some users prefer to download an extension once from the Marketplace and then install it multiple times from a local share.
 This is useful when there are connectivity concerns or if your development team wants to use a fixed set of extensions.

-To download an extension navigate to the details page for the specific extemsion within the [Marketplace](https://marketplace.visualstudio.com/vscode).
-On that page there is a `Download Extension` link in the `Resources` section which is located on the right hand side of the page.
+To download an extension, navigate to the details page for the specific extension within the [Marketplace](https://marketplace.visualstudio.com/vscode).
+On that page there is a **Download Extension** link in the **Resources** section which is located on the right hand side of the page.

-Once downloaded you can then install the extension via the **Install from VSIX...** command in the Extensions view command drop-down.
+Once downloaded, you can then install the extension via the **Install from VSIX...** command in the Extensions view command drop-down.

 **Q: Can I stop VS Code from providing extension recommendations?**